Skip to main content

 What You'll Learn

-• Style tables with zebra striping, hover effects, and status badges
+• Style tables with zebra striping, row hover, and status badges

-• Use colspan and rowspan for complex multi-level tables
+• Merge cells with colspan and rowspan for multi-level reports

 ๐Ÿ’ก Real-World Analogy

-HTML tables have a rich semantic structure that most developers underuse.
-The <table> element should contain three sections: <thead> for header rows, <tbody> for data rows, and optionally <tfoot> for summary/total rows.
-The <caption> element provides a title that screen readers announce before navigating the table.
+HTML tables have a rich semantic structure most developers underuse.
+A <table> should contain three sections: <thead> for header rows, <tbody> for data rows, and optionally <tfoot> for summary or total rows.
+The <caption> element gives the table a title that a screen reader announces before reading any cells.

-The biggest styling challenge with tables is making them responsive.
-Tables are inherently wide, horizontal structures that don't fit on narrow mobile screens.
-The most common solution is the data-label pattern: on mobile, each row becomes a card, and each cell uses a ::before pseudo-element with content: attr(data-label) to show its column name inline.
+The hardest part is responsiveness.
+Tables are wide, horizontal things that don't fit narrow phones.
+The fix is either a scroll wrapper (overflow-x: auto) or the data-label pattern: on mobile, hide the header, turn each row into a card, and use td::before with content: attr(data-label) to reprint the column name beside each value.
+You'll build both below.

 Styled Data Table with Status Badges